pypeit/PypeIt/doc/help/pypeit_identify.rst

       --wmax WMAX           Maximum wavelength range (default: 50000.0) --slits SLITS         Which slit to load for wavelength calibration.
 Format should be [0,1,...] for multiple slits, 0 for only one slit.
-If created a new WaveCalib with the -n flag, this is not necessary. (default: 0)
+If creating a new WaveCalib with the -n flag, this is not necessary. (default: 0)
       -m, --multi           Are we making multiple trace solutions or just one?
                             (default: False)